 Dogs are social creatures that live together, and so they need a dog language in order to get along.
-How dogs communicate—what I like to call “dogma”—is based on a system of common signals.
-Obviously, dogs can't talk, so their "language" is comprised of other signals - primarily body language, such as movement and positioning of the ears and tail, as well as how a dog positions himself near other dogs.
+How dogs communicate—what we like to call “dogma”—is based on a system of common signals.
+Obviously, dogs can't talk, so their "language" is comprised of other signals—primarily body language, such as movement and positioning of the ears and tail, as well as how a dog positions himself near other dogs.

 Your dog's ancestors survived by forming packs that hunted together, communally protected young, and defended territory from outsiders.
 And while two individuals can get along, the more individuals added to a group increase the chance of arguments.
 Constant fights and injuries weaken the group.
 Survival depends on every dog—and puppy—in the group staying healthy and productive.

 Dog language not only allows dogs to communicate and understand each other.
 It also is a system used for conflict resolution, including calming signals that head off fights.
 In fact, once you understand how dogs communicate and the way they interpret your verbal and silent body language, you can learn how to talk to your puppy.

 Canine communication is a complex system of sign language, vocalization, and even scent cues.
 These signals reinforce the dog's social position within the group.

 Dogs are pretty flexible with members of their family group.
 That’s why it’s so important to socialize your puppy early and continue throughout his or her life.
 Your dog considers you—and other people and pets in the household—to be a part of his family group, and acts accordingly.